-Doctors suspect premature menopause when women younger than 40 has menopausal symptoms, or few or no periods, or cannot become pregnant.
+Doctors suspect premature menopause when a woman younger than 40 has menopausal symptoms, or few or no periods, or cannot become pregnant.

 A pregnancy test is done to make sure that pregnancy is not the reason for periods stopping.
 Then, levels of estrogen and follicle-stimulating hormone (which stimulates the ovaries to produce estrogen and progesterone) are measured.
 These measurements may need to be repeated weekly for several weeks to confirm the diagnosis of premature menopause.

 Bone density may be measured to check for osteoporosis.

-If women with premature menopause do not wish to become pregnant, they are given one of the following:
+If a woman with premature menopause does not wish to become pregnant, she is given one of the following:

 These treatments are typically taken until about age 51 (the average age for menopause).
-Then, doctors decide whether to continue the treatments based on the woman's individual circumstances.
+Then, doctors decide whether to continue the treatments based on a woman's individual circumstances.

-Estrogen helps relieve symptoms and helps prevent other effects of menopause (such as vaginal dryness, and mood swings).
-The higher dose of estrogen in hormone therapy helps maintain bone density.
-Because taking estrogen alone increases the risk of cancer of the uterine lining (endometrial cancer), most women also take a progestin or progesterone with the estrogen to help protect against this cancer.
+Estrogen therapy helps relieve symptoms and helps prevent other effects of menopause (such as vaginal dryness, and mood swings).
+It also helps maintain bone density (to prevent osteoporosis).
+Because taking estrogen alone increases the risk of cancer of the uterine lining (endometrial cancer), most women should also take a progestin or progesterone with the estrogen to help protect against this cancer.
 Women who have had a hysterectomy (removal of the uterus) do not need to take a progestin or progesterone.